UoMMScRobotics/SFR_Tutorials_2023_2025/docs/source/week08_tut_gazeboxacro.rst

     :lines: 18-34
     :linenos:

-Then they are used throughout the reminder of the file, for example in the code below ''castor_radius'' proprety is used (in the line 156).
+Then they are used throughout the reminder of the file, for example in the code below ''castor_radius'' proprety is used (in the line 4 of below snipped).

 .. literalinclude:: ../../ros_ws/src/example_urdf_robot/urdf/diff_drive.urdf.xacro
     :language: xml